HeylelOS/hex/README.md

 Lua is a fast, portable, embeddable scripting language.
 It is extremely extensible by design.
 Using Lua to describe a build sequence is basically using configuration files on steroids.
 It is also well documented and its C interface makes it a good choice for cross-language support and system interaction.
-Scripting languages are always a good idea if the repositories are managed with a SCM.

 ## Features